tkella47/BioChem_DiffDock/README.md

 ```
 This will save a file <code>diffdocked.pdb</code> in the same place as the python file.

-If the above code does not work, run the code below
+If the above code does not work, run the code below.
 Additionally, if you wish to provide a different name or path for your file
 simply run.